 The best way to satisfy both groups of people is by using other visual indicators like a question mark and using visual separation like borders or white background to distinguish content blocks from one another.

-There are also tools to evaluate color contrast to help make your page as visually compliant as possible to people with low vision or different types of color blindness.
+There are also tools to evaluate color contrast to help make your page as visually compliant as possible for people with low vision or different types of color blindness.

 Design accessible forms